StarRocks/starrocks/docs/en/sql-reference/sql-functions/Window_function.md

 ### CUME_DIST()

-The CUME_DIST() function calculates the cumulative distribution of a value within a partition, indicating its relative position as a percentage of values less than or equal to the value in the current row.
-With a range of 0 to 1, it's useful for percentile calculations and data distribution analysis.
+The CUME_DIST() function calculates the cumulative distribution of a value within a partition or window, indicating its relative position as a percentage in the partition.
+It is often used to calculate the distribution of highest or lowest values in a group.

+- If data is sorted in ascending order, this function calculates the percentage of values less than or equal to the value in the current row.
+- If data is sorted in descending order, this function calculates the percentage of values greater than or equal to the value in the current row.

+The cumulative distribution is in the range of 0 to 1.
+It is useful for percentile calculation and data distribution analysis.

 This function is supported from v3.2.